William Phips: Narborough's treasure hunt

-Delivering Randolph, "Evil Genius of New England"
+Delivering Randolph

 Before Phips could set sail, he had another mission added to the manifest.
-Edward Randolph "indefatigable foe of Puritans" was serving Boston with a writ of quo warranto against the precious Charter of Massachusetts and searching for a frigate to be the muscle backing him:
+Edward Randolph, "indefatigable foe of Puritans", was serving Boston with a writ of quo warranto against the Charter of Massachusetts and searching for a frigate to be the muscle backing him:

-It is essential that a frigate should be on the New England coast at such a time to second the quo warranto and hasten submission; ... a war vessel be present to awe them."[Randolph] clamored for a ship, preferably a ship of war to give the business prestige."Michael G. Hall Edward Randolph and the American Colonies (1960) p.
-79-81.
+It is essential that a frigate should be on the New England coast at such a time to second the quo warranto and hasten submission; ... a war vessel be present to awe them."[Randolph] clamored for a ship, preferably a ship of war to give the business prestige."Michael G. Hall Edward Randolph and the American Colonies (1960) pp. 79–81.

-Randolph hoped such a display would induce New England to submit to revisions of their Charter from the Crown, rather than having it fully revoked.
+Randolph hoped such a display would induce New England to submit to revisions of their charter from the Crown, rather than having it fully revoked.
 On August 3, 1683, Randolph wrote to Sir Leoline Jenkins, "I am now informed that the H.M.S.
 Rose is already fitted out for the Bahamas with orders to call at Boston for 2 or 3 weeks on the way."
 Randolph indicates that time is of the essence, and he is willing to travel with Phips or forego the frigate idea and embark on a merchantman.
 Randolph, along with his brother Bernard, were given passage and cabins on HMS Rose.

-As told by John Knepp
+John Knepp's Account

 Just before the Rose set sail, things were complicated again when the Crown decided to place a minder on board named John Knepp "to look after the King's interest".
 Knepp seems to have been a purser.
-In the English Navy, the purser acted as a sort of Company Store, tempting sailors far from shore with whiskey, tobacco and other desirables by offering them credit against their wages, (collected through the captain).
+In the English Navy, the purser acted as a sort of Company Store, providing sailors whiskey, tobacco and other desirables which could be purchased with credit against their wages collected through the captain.
 It was a lucrative post and required an investment to procure, hence it usually went to young Naval clerks and scions who could afford the capital outlay.
-It seems like a terrible idea to place a purser on a voyage like that of the Rose, on a shoestring budget, with the men receiving no wages and collectively buying and sharing food together.
-Knepp brought great quantities of fancy cheese and brandy, with predictable results.
-But either way, the purser was dependent on good relations with the captain, yet Knepp seems to have looked down on Phips and decided to be forward in introducing himself to the crew of HMS Rose while Phips was absent in London.
+The purser was dependent on good relations with the captain, yet Knepp seems to have looked down on Phips and decided to be forward in introducing himself to the crew of HMS Rose while Phips was absent in London.
 The reception was rather less than friendly: